 Nikki Bonamarte, Director of Development

 Nikki is responsible for raising vital funds to support the Bernie’s Book Bank mission.
-She loves knowing the impact our efforts make in the lives of at-risk children.
+She loves knowing the impact our efforts make in the lives of local children.
 Nikki’s favorite children’s book is “Love You Forever” by Robert Munsch.

 Sarna Goldenberg, Director of Marketing & Communications